 Inside pockets are often made from lining fabric, and are, well, “inside” the garment!
 This kind of pocket has three main variations: the inseam pocket, the “frontier” pocket, and the slash pocket.

 Frontier pockets, also called front-hip pockets, are attached at the waist and side seam of a garment.
-Bluprint member sewing cat lady made a knockout pair of jeans while enrolled in Angela Wolf’s Sewing Designer Jeans Bluprint class.
+Craftsy member sewing cat lady made a knockout pair of jeans while enrolled in Angela Wolf’s Sewing Designer Jeans Craftsy class.
 Her embellished front pockets are a great example of “frontier” or front-hip pockets.